plausible/docs/docs/delete-site-data.md

 Within the "**Danger zone**" section of your website settings you can delete your site from Plausible Analytics.
 This also removes all the stats you've collected until that point.
 Click on the big red "**Delete**" button to delete your site and your stats from Plausible Analytics.

-Note that permanently deleting all your stats may take up to 48 hours and you won't be able to immediately register the same site again until the process is completed.

 <img alt="Delete your site data and your stats" src={useBaseUrl('img/reset-website-data-plausible-analytics.png')} />